-Season 4 of Outlander premiered this week (4th November on Starz in America and the following day, 5th November in the UK on Amazon Prime).
+Season 5 of Outlander premiered earlier this year (on Starz in America and in the UK on Amazon Prime).
 And so we reflect upon how the drama that has unfolded on screen does so with a stunning Scottish backdrop.

 In order to feel that we are part of the ongoing excitement around this programme, here at Scotts Castles, we have undertaken a little stealthy investigation.
 And so we bring you details of the Scottish filming locations for this British-American television drama series.